ziapeltagames/six-winters/docs/DESIGN.md

 * Progress - The main activity players are trying to do is gain various types of progress to achieve their goals
    * Threat Progress - Not as essential, but dealing with threats is helpful for the showdown
    * Obstacle Progress - Obstacles are the main thing players deal with in the short term
-   * Mission Progress - A central part of the game, tend to fluctuate greatly
+   * Mission Progress - A central part of the game, uses dice, and tends to fluctuate greatly

 ### Brainstorm

-There are currencies tied to a mission, like progress, and group level currencies, like resources.
-It's nice to have a group level currency, but it does make achievements that use them feel a little less tied to the mission.
-There's maybe a tension there.
+It would be good to think about when and how the different longer term state can change.

+* Skills - Character skills increase from mission rewards, and some very powerful developments and artifacts.
+Once increased, they do not degrade.
+* Discord - Discord is more fluid.
+It can increase from overflowing discord during missions (not too hard to do), and can be decreased as a mission reward.
+* Motivation - Motivation increases from specific mission obstacles.

 ## Sources of Uncertainty

 Games are a combination of choices and uncertainty.
 If either element is lacking, it's not very interesting.
 Identifying how choices and uncertainty mix is useful for figuring out where the game might be lacking.
 Also might be worth thinking about similar games and how they handle the same problems.
 Is it possible to think about using elements from similar games?
 These are the primary sources of uncertainty in _Six Winters_.

 * Resource Dice - There are many resource dice, so this chance does tend to average out, but it can still drive choices
-* Asset Deck - This is the biggest source of uncertainty, and manipulating the asset deck well is the main method for success
+* Asset Deck - This is a primary source of uncertainty, and manipulating the asset deck well is the main method for success
-   * Triggers
+   * Character Cards
    * Developments
    * Motivation Cards
    * Discord Cards